IeuanWalker/Xamarin.Forms.CustomSwitch/Readme.md

 ![Dependabot](https://api.dependabot.com/badges/status?host=github&repo=IeuanWalker/Xamarin.Forms.Breadcrumb)

-This is a switch/ toggle control that would alow you to create any style switch you'd like.
+This is a switch/ toggle control that would allow you to create any style switch you'd like.
-Taka a look at the sample app included within this project -
+Take a look at the sample app included within this project -

 ![Sample App](Doc/SampleApp.gif)